DominickDeJesus/gdrive-permission-script/README.md

 - Create/select a project.

+- Enable the Google Drive API.

 - Go to https://console.developers.google.com/apis/credentials and create a service account for the project.

-- Click Create Credentials -> Service Account -> Type a name for the account -> Create
+- Click Create Credentials -> Service Account -> Type a name for the account -> Create.

 - Click on the newly created account, then the add key button.